FOR THE CAKE

 - 3 large eggs 3 large eggs

-- 1 tsp vanilla essence 1 tsp vanilla essence
+- 1 tsp vanilla extract 1 tsp vanilla extract

 - 225g peeled and trimmed carrots (finely grated) 225g peeled and trimmed carrots (finely grated)